Zhejiang: Six Dynasties

 Despite the continuing prominence of Nanjing (then known as Jiankang), the settlement of Qiantang, the former name of Hangzhou, remained one of the three major metropolitan centers in the south to provide major tax revenue to the imperial centers in the north China.
 The other two centers in the south were Jiankang and Chengdu.
 In 589, Qiantang was raised in status and renamed Hangzhou.

 Following the fall of Wu and the turmoil of the Wu Hu uprising against the Jin dynasty (266–420), most of elite Chinese families had collaborated with the non-Chinese rulers and military conquerors in the north.
 Some may have lost social privilege and took refuge in areas south of the Yangtze River.
 Some of the Chinese refugees from North China might have resided in areas near Hangzhou.
-For example, the clan of Zhuge Liang (181–234), a chancellor of the state of Shu Han from Central Plain in north China during the Three Kingdoms period, gathered together at the suburb of Hangzhou, forming an exclusive, closed village Zhuge Village (Zhege Cun), consisting of villagers all with family name "Zhuge."
+For example, the clan of Zhuge Liang (181–234), a chancellor of the kingdom of Shu Han from Central Plain in north China, gathered together at the suburb of Hangzhou prefecture, forming an exclusive, closed village Zhuge Village (Zhege Cun), consisting of villagers all with family name "Zhuge."
 The village has intentionally isolated itself from the surrounding communities for centuries to this day and only recently came to be known in public.
 It suggests that a small number of powerful, elite Chinese refugees from the Central Plain might have taken refuge south of the Yangtze River.
 However, considering the mountainous geography and relative lack of agrarian lands in Zhejiang, most of these refugees might have resided in some areas in South China beyond Zhejiang, where fertile agrarian lands and metropolitan resources were available, mainly Southern Jiangsu, Eastern Fujian, Jiangxi, Hunan, Anhui and provinces where less cohesive, organized regional governments had been in place.
-Metropolitan areas of Sichuan was another hub for refugees, given that the state of Shu had long been founded and ruled by political and military elites from the Central Plain and North China.
 Some refugees from North China might have found residence in South China depending on their social status and military power in the north.
-The rump Jin state or the Southern dynasties vied against some elite Chinese from the Central Plain and south of the Yangtze River.
+The rump Jin kingdom or the Southern dynasties vied against some Han elites from the Central Plain and south of the Yangtze River.